jstuyts/Elko/Run/ChatBasic/README.md

 ### Server-Side

 Note that most code of [`SimpleChat`](../../Example/src/main/kotlin/com/example/game/mods/SimpleChat.kt) is not used in this example: pushing a URL and private chat are not supported in the web client.
-So the only interesting functions are `say(User?, String?)` and `msgSay(Referenceable?, Referenceable?, String?)`.
+So the only interesting functions are `say(User?, String?)` and `msgSay(Referenceable?, Referenceable?, String?)` in [`SayMessage`](../../Example/src/main/kotlin/com/example/game/mods/SayMessage.kt).

 ### Client-Side